 A shammy can be made of cotton, microfiber, or leather.
 It can hold ten times its weight in water and is super portable.
 It often comes in a cylindrical container that is used for storage purposes.
 However, just make sure that it is completely dry before you place it back in the container; otherwise, it may form mildew.

 The best way to avoid mildew in your shammy is to clean it regularly with a microfiber detergent.
-Use a washing machine with a regular detergent to clean it or handwash it with regular soap and tap water.
+Use a washing machine with a regular detergent to clean it or handwash it with regular dish soap and warm water.
 Completely avoid placing the shammy in a dryer; this runs the risk of messing up with the absorbency of your shammy’s material.
 Let it dry naturally.

 Bowling Ball Cleaning FAQ

 Even though it may seem relatively simple to keep a bowling ball clean, it should be dealt with caution.
 We have answered some frequently asked questions below, so you know the dos and don’ts when it comes to cleaning a bowling ball.

 How Often Should You Clean Your Bowling Ball?

 Proper ball maintenance and cleaning the ball regularly are a must to reduce oil and ensure the ball’s longevity.
 It is best if you clean your bowling ball after every game or at least after a few games.
 The frequency of resurfacing and deep clean largely depends on the type of bowler you are.
 For a professional bowling enthusiast, it might be necessary after each season.

 Can You Use Car Wax on a Bowling Ball?

 If you are looking for an inexpensive and quick way to give your bowling ball some shine and a fresh look, car wax is not the ideal solution for it.
 The wax can clog the pores of the bowling ball, hindering its overall performance efficiency.